 - Participation: There are several assignment on the first lesson that are considered participation assignments.
 These assignments will help you get signed up for an organized for taking the course.
 They will not take a lot of time.
 There are a few other participation assignments throughout the course. - Discussions: Discussion boards will give you the opportunity to collaborate with other classmates and express your opinions and ideas about the concepts you are learning.
 Discussion board assignments will require you to post about a topic and return later to the discussion to comment on ideas from your peers.
 Please watch for due dates for both the initial post and the comments on your peers' posts. - Quizzes: Quizzes will assess your knowledge and completion of the readings for various lessons.
 A study guide is provided in each lesson to help you prepare for the quiz.
 Make sure you can answer the study guide questions for each lesson before you begin the quiz.
-Quizzes are closed book, closed notes and taken in one sitting. - Disability Characteristic Assignments: There are a few assignments under disability characteristics that will help you understand more about different types of disabilities. - Field Experience: You will complete 12 hours of field experience during this course.
+Quizzes are closed book.
+You may use notes that you generate.
+Do NOT copy and paste information from the lesson.
+You may only use notes that you have typed or hand written yourself.
+Review the answers to the study quide questions to prepare for the quiz. - Disability Characteristic Assignments: There are a few assignments under disability characteristics that will help you understand more about different types of disabilities.

+• Field Experience: You will complete 12 hours of field experience during this course.
 You will gain valuable experience interacting with students with disabilities, observe how students and teachers interact in classrooms and see the benefits and concerns with addressing the needs of students in inclusive settings.
 During your 12 hours of field experience, you will complete 3 assignments of your choosing.
 These assignments will be turned in at the end of the semester.
+At least 4 hours must be completed in a school.

 You must complete the 12 hour field experience to pass the course.
 If you complete 12 hours you will earn the grade you receive in the course.
-If you complete 9-11 hours, you will lose 5 points off your final grade for each hour you did not complete.
+If you complete 9-11 hours, you will lose 5 percentage points off your final grade for each hour you did not complete.
 If you complete less than 9 hours, you will not earn a passing grade in the course.